amgill3/VaderPi/README.md

   - Scroll down to vader_name and edit to the new vader name
   - note: Use the prefix "vader-" before the name to ensure that the name is available. example: "vader-blackspace"

+THE VADER SOFTWARE IS NOW SETUP YOU CAN REBOOT OR SHUTDOWN THE PI AND PROCEED WITH HARDWARE
+ - Reboot - sudo reboot
+ - Shutdown - sudo shutdown now

 ## Wiring ##